wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-how-to-scale.md

 >[AZURE.NOTE] The Azure Redis Cache scaling feature is currently in preview.
 During the preview period, you cannot scale to or from a premium tier cache, but you can change the pricing tier within a premium cache, and you can [change the cluster size](/documentation/articles/cache-how-to-premium-clustering#cluster-size) in a premium cache with clustering enabled.

 Azure Redis Cache has different cache offerings which provide flexibility in the choice of cache size and features.
-If the requirements of your application change after a cache is created, you can scale the size of the cache using Azure PowerShell
+If the requirements of your application change after a cache is created, you can scale the size of the cache using the **Change pricing tier**

 ## When to scale

 The [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample demonstrates how you can access monitoring data for your Azure Redis Cache.